-- Class Participation (120 points total / 20 points each module ) A participation forum is available for each module, except Module 1. - Quiz (120 points total/ 20 points each module) A short quiz will follow each module. - Project (180 point total / 30 points each module) - The project will differ from module to module but will incorporate the XHTML and CSS skills taught throughout the course. - Written Assignment (180 points total / 30 points each module) The subject matter of the written assignment will also differ with each module but the expectations for each written assignment will remain the same.
+- Class Participation (120 points total / 20 points each module) Students will have multiple opportunities to interact with the i335 team and their fellow students.
+Students will complete the class participation component of the course by contributing thoughtful questions and responses in the discussion forum in each module. - Quiz (120 points total/ 20 points each module) A short quiz will follow each module. - Project (180 point total / 30 points each module) The project will differ from module to module but will incorporate the XHTML and CSS skills taught throughout the course. - Written Assignment (180 points total / 30 points each module) The subject matter of the written assignment will also differ with each module but the expectations for each written assignment will remain the same.
 It is expected that students submit written work that is thoughtful, critical and meets college-level writing standards.